Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 Total price: {total price with taxes}$"

-Note: All prices should be displayed to the second digit after the decimal point!
+Note: All prices should be displayed tthe second digit after the decimal point!
 The discount is applied only on the total price.
-Discount is only applicable to the final price!
+Discount is only applicable tthe final price!

 | Input                                                                                                                                                                | Output                                                                                                                                            |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|